Keyao666/E-Commerce-Customer-Churn-Analysis/README.md

 ### Objective
 1. The goal of this project is to build a model to predict customers who will choose to leave the company based on features provided above.
 2. Conduct exploratory data analysis to uncover insights regarding customer behavior and answer business problems, whcih will help company to make decisions in the future.
 Business Problems include:
+* Does the distance between the customer’s home and the warehouse influence their decision to churn?
+* Do customers who place orders more frequently have a lower tendency to churn?
+* Are customers with lower satisfaction scores more likely to leave?
+* Is there a relationship between having made a complaint in the last month and the likelihood of churning?
+* Do customers who use more coupons tend to stay with the company longer?

 #### The Power BI dashboard can be found here:
  [https://app.powerbi.com/view?r=eyJrIjoiM2UzYjRkN2EtZTMwOC00NzgzLTkxYTAtNDU5ZjhlYTA0OTJjIiwidCI6IjlkZGFhY2ExLTM4OWYtNGNiMS1hMTEzLTA4MWJlNmNjMjVmYyIsImMiOjZ9]